 Every week was peppered with dire events: work difficulties, health issues, relationship misunderstandings, car problems, communication predicaments, extreme weather conditions, and big decisions to name the least.
 I regularly thought about the superstition that bad things happen in threes, but there were more than three!
 “What’s going on?”
-It kind-of felt like I was in a boxing ring dodging punches; then I’d get an uppercut to the gut and a hook to the nose.
+It kind of felt like I was in a boxing ring dodging punches; then I’d get an uppercut to the gut and a hook to the nose.
 My opponent would then roar like a lion and stand over my body.
-Okay, maybe not that intense, but I needed to fight back!
+Okay, maybe not that intense, but I needed to fight back with class.

-1 – Name it
+Tip 1 – Name the Lion

-Pay attention to what was going on around me, not to sulk in my despair, but to put a stop to it!
-What exactly is happening in my surroundings?
-Why was I letting it affect me so much?
-Can I name it?
-On the obvious note, it had been cloudy for weeks, sickness everywhere, bills coming in, and goals were strapped for time.
+Pay attention to what is going on around you, not to sulk in your despair, but to put a stop to it!
+What exactly is happening?
+Why is it affecting you so much?
+Can you name it?
+In my instance in this particular case, it had been cloudy for weeks, sickness everywhere, bills coming in, and goals were strapped for time.
 On the not-so-obvious note, my hormones were haywire, my values were compromised, and people-pleasing got the best of me.
-But when I named it, I could then fight back with the right punches.
+But when I named why I was getting angry, I could then fight back with the right punches.

-2 – Focus
+Anger Management Tip 2 – Focus

 Here are 7 techniques: